YueWu0301/YueWu0301.github.io/_pages/about.md

 I am **a good collaborator, communicator, and listener**.
 I often work together with others in courses and research projects, and I can quickly and efficiently coordinate with my teammates, leading and advancing the entire project effectively.
 I focus on the key issues, ensure appropriate task division, and am receptive to feedback for improvement.

-**I am very very optimistic, with strong resilience and adaptability, a positive mindset, and stable emotion.(乐子人 in Chinese)**
+**I am very very optimistic, with strong resilience and adaptability, a positive mindset, and stable emotion.**